bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 <iframe width="560" height="315" src="https://codepen.io/Myau/pen/yLyBdqb"></iframe>

 To use grid tracks, you first have to define your `grid-template-areas` by naming each cell.
 Then tell your grid item which cell(s) it should cover with just one line, `grid-area: header`.
-I prefer this method 😊 Check out the code:
+I prefer this method 😊 Check out the codepen below to see why. ✨

 <iframe width="560" height="315" src="https://codepen.io/Myau/pen/PowYOyq"></iframe>